+Another Call from Shannon Stowell: Out of Place in A Sea of Suits.
 On today’s episode I continue my conversation with Adventure Travel Trade Association’s CEO Shannon Stowell.
 I had to have Shannon back to share some inspiring and hilarious personal anecdotes about stepping into, and owning, unfamiliar places - in this case an economic conference in New York City.

 "The friends I enjoyed being with the most are YES people."

+Traveling Escapades, Mishaps and Humility.
 In today’s episode I’m talking with Adventure Travel Trade Association CEO, Shannon Stowell, who shares my hope for more sustainable and responsible tourism.
 Shannon brings to the conversation more than 25 years of business experience in adventure travel, e-commerce, outdoor retail, and environmental science.
 Shannon’s family history includes adventurers in Colorado’s wilderness and that spirit has been an underlying guide for most all his life’s journey.
 We talk about his many escapades around the world including climbing Mt.
 Rainier (twice), a trip with his teenage son to Kurdistan, a lavalier mishap at a conference in Scotland, sweating through success as well as a kidnapping escapade in Mexico.
 Shannon emphasizes the importance of balancing his adventurous spirit with other risk takers, while also teaming with more logical minds in order to push the conventional boundaries.
 We also talk about the importance of humility and gratitude while having the privilege to travel to other cultures.

 “The friends I enjoyed being with the most are the YES people.”

+Exploring the Role of Corporations in Sustainability and Climate Change.
 In this episode, I have the pleasure of speaking with Jeffrey Foote.
 Jeffrey is a career sustainability man who held an executive position with Coca-Cola for 20 years, spearheading climate action in the very early days, and now heads up his firm Footeprints Resourcefulness Consulting.
 We discuss how he got started in sustainability, his family’s roots in community benefit, and his various investments in clean-tech.
 Our conversation explores successes and challenges in key pillars of sustainability in our modern lives, including recycling, composting and the ways in which consumers are driving circular economy practices in the corporate landscape.